-- 1. As a governing body we recognise the fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT. - 2.
-Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-It is therefore vital that staff endeavour to reduce the additional barriers faced and provide a safe space for them to speak out or share their concerns with members of staff. - LGBT inclusion is part of the health-education curriculum and we recognise there is a range of support available to help schools counter homophobic, biphobic and transphobic bullying and abuse.
+- 2. Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
+It is therefore vital that staff endeavour to reduce the additional barriers faced and provide a safe space for them to speak out or share their concerns with members of staff. - 3.
+LGBT inclusion is part of the health-education curriculum and we recognise there is a range of support available to help schools counter homophobic, biphobic and transphobic bullying and abuse.